Novatec Solar

-Novatec Solar is a German provider of solar boilers based on linear Fresnel collector technology based in Karlsruhe.
-Novatec Solar specialises in turnkey delivery including manufacture, supply, and assembly of solar fields.
+Novatec Solar is a German provider of solar boilers using linear Fresnel collector technology based in Karlsruhe.
+Novatec Solar specialises in turnkey solutions, including the manufacture, supply, and assembly of solar fields.

 Timeline

 In March 2011, ABB acquired 35% of Novatec Solar.

 In April 2013, ABB sold its stake in Novatec Solar to existing shareholder Transfield Holdings.
 After the transaction, Transfield owned approximately 85% of Novatec Solar.

 In November 2014, Novatec announced to its bondholders that due to financial problems it was seeking a restructuring of its debt.
 Andreas Wittke (CEO) and Oliver Mundle (CFO) resigned their positions in the same month.

 Projects

-Novatec Solar has realized three projects with its linear Fresnel technology.
+Novatec Solar has completed three projects with its linear Fresnel technology.